Sony A7S versus Sony A7

 While the two cameras under review share the same sensor size, the A7 offers a higher resolution of 24 megapixel, compared with 12 MP of the A7S.
 This megapixel advantage translates into a 42 percent gain in linear resolution.
-On the other hand, these sensor specs imply that the A7 has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 5.97μm versus 8.44μm for the A7S).
-In this context, it should be noted, however, that the A7S is a somewhat more recent model (by 5 months) than the A7, and its sensor might have benefitted from technological advances during this time that at least partly compensate for the smaller pixel size.
+On the other hand, these sensor specs imply that the A7 has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 5.97μm versus 8.45μm for the A7S).
+Moreover, it should be noted, that the A7S is a somewhat more recent model (by 5 months) than the A7, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of individual pixels.

 |Sony A7S (⇒ rgt)||Full Frame||12.0||4240||2832||1080/60p||23.9||13.2||3702||87|